bonsairobo/building-blocks/README.md

 ### Principles

-The architecture of Building Blocks is driven by a few core philosophical
+The architecture of Building Blocks is driven by a few guiding principles:

-principles:
+- **Real-Time Performance**
+  - The primary use case for Building Blocks is using voxel technology within a video game.
+This means it needs to be fast.
+For example, we want to be able to generate meshes for millions of voxels per frame (16.6 ms).
+  - Critical algorithms must be benchmarked with Criterion so we can guide optimization with evidence.
 - **Composable APIs**
   - APIs are more powerful when they are generic.
 You will find many examples of generic APIs that require the input types to implement some traits.